Events Calendar

 Please check ucnj.org in case of any event cancellations.
 For the latest Union County news, visit ucnj.org/press-releases/.

-Stay tuned for updates on engaging seminars, networking events, and various activities for residents of all ages – including celebrations of America’s 250th anniversary – coming to Union County.
+Be sure to visit often for future programs, networking events, and various activities for residents of all ages coming to Union County.

 Art Workshops for Adults